MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/recovery-process.md

 1. From the BitLocker Control Panel applet, expand the drive and then select **Change PIN**
 1. In the BitLocker Drive Encryption dialog, select **Reset a forgotten PIN**.
 If the signed in account isn't an administrator account, you must provide administrative credentials
 1. In the PIN reset dialog, provide and confirm the new PIN to be used and then select **Finish**
-1. The new PIN can be used the next time the drive needs to be unlocked.
+1. The new PIN can be used the next time the drive needs to be unlocked
   :::column-end:::
 :::row-end:::
 :::row:::